University campus near Lexington, Kentucky

 Notable Cyber Incidents in the Lexington Area

-Cyber threats are not abstract risks for Lexington — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Lexington-Fayette:
+Cyber threats aren't abstract risks for Lexington, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Lexington-Fayette:

 Cybersecurity Job Market in the Lexington-Fayette